logbie/wfl/Docs/wfl-actions.md

 ## Actions with Parameters

 Most actions need to work with different values each time they're called. **Parameters** allow you to pass information into an action.
-In WFL, parameters are defined using the `with` keyword:
+In WFL, parameters can be defined using either the `with` or `needs` keyword:

 ```wfl
 define action say hello with name: